kimpham54-archive/c4l18-test-exercises/notes.md

 - Many websites and publishing platforms also offer web-based editors and/or extensions for entering text using Markdown syntax.

-- In this tutorial, we’ll be practicing Markdown syntax in the browser using Dillinger.
+- In this tutorial, we’ll be practicing Markdown syntax in the browser using Dillinger, dillinger.io.
 You’ll be able to enter Markdown-formatted text on the left and immediately see the rendered version alongside it on the right.

 - open existing markdown file from github